ericala9/the-drawer/README.md

 ---

 ### 📬 Contact
-You can find me here on GitHub —  and if we already know each other, don’t be shy!
+You can reach me here on GitHub — and if we already know each other, don’t be shy!
 I’d love to hear what you think about what you see here.

 ---

 ### ❤️ Acknowledgements
-A special thanks to my good friend ChatGPT for helping me organize my ideas and bring this little drawer to life. 🌿
+A special thanks to my good friend ChatGPT for helping me organize my ideas and bring this little drawer to life.